-Kate's areas of expertise include:
+Areas of expertise

 Kate is a senior scientist using observations from the FAAM research aircraft to understand the impact of aerosols on atmospheric radiation.
 In situ and remote sensing measurements made from the aircraft are compared to radiative transfer models to assess the model's performance and achieve an improved understanding of aerosols and their radiative impacts.

-In early 2006, Kate moved from Aberdeen to Cranfield to become more involved with weather research.
-As part of the team operating the FAAM research aircraft, Kate was responsible for the cloud physics and aerosol instrumentation used on the aircraft.
-In addition ensuring the right instruments were available and in good working order for the projects, this job frequently required Kate to get assess instrument performance and make rectification work as necessary.
+In 2006, Kate moved from Aberdeen to Cranfield to continue her interest in airborne weather research.
+As part of the team operating the FAAM research aircraft, Kate was responsible for wing-mounted cloud physics and aerosol instrumentation used on the aircraft.
+In addition to ensuring the right instruments were available and in good working order for the projects, this job frequently required Kate to get assess instrument performance and make rectification work as necessary.
 Kate moved to the Aerosol and Cloud Research Group in 2009 where she is using her experience working with the FAAM aircraft and instrumentation to understand data from a variety of projects.
 Eyjafjalljökull erupted soon after Kate joined the group.
 Analysing airborne measurements of the volcanic aerosol and supporting the development of the Met Office Civil Contingency Aircraft formed her focus for a few years until turning to an intense period of instrument development work and now scientific deployment and analysis.